 I like the advice that Allison Wessels of Fayetteville, Georgia, passed down to me from a pastor’s wife: “Don’t point out your husband’s failures.
 Believe me, he already knows!”
 What your husband needs from you are reminders of where he has succeeded, not where he has failed.
 It’s important for a husband to know that his wife is proud of him and respects him.
 As Allison says, “Scripture tells us that wives are to respect their husbands (Ephesians 5:33), and nagging shows a lack of respect.”

 The key in successful communication is to request things in a way that is kind and non-accusatory.
 You can accomplish a lot more with a sweet attitude than a sour one.
-If you really want to get through to your family members, remember, "A gentle answer turns away wrath, but a harsh word stirs up anger" (Proverbs 15:1).
+If you really want to get through to your family members, remember, “A soft answer turns away wrath, but a harsh word stirs up anger” (Proverbs 15:1).

 4. Do things yourself.
 I’m amazed at how lazy I’ve been in some areas since marriage.
 When I was single, I changed light bulbs, raked the yard, and even painted the outside of my house.
 Now, I expect my husband to do all those things and more.
 It’s not that I’m incapable, just unwilling.